caotic123/C-funny-trash-things/Pessimist Search/readme.md

 # Pessimist Search

-Pessimist Search is a type of search that always stick in local solutions even if the search knows that somewhere there is a better solution, however the perbutation with a happy metaheuristic algorithm made a break in "the rule" *no one place is better than i am here now*.
+Pessimist Search is a type of search that always stick in local solutions even if the search knows that somewhere there is a better solution, however the pertubation with a happy metaheuristic algorithm made a break in "the rule" *no one place is better than i am here now*.

 The "happy metaheuristic" instead of Pessimist Search always choose possibility than pessimist.
 So if the algorithm knows that there are more better solutions the algorithm will mess up with a pessimist search for maybe find out a global solution :D